ewan-klein/dataliteracy/data_literacy_bos.md

 *   Types of data, data formats and data collection methods
+*   Design principles for social innovation
 *   Basic statistical properties of data sets, data quality
-*   Data transformation and data linkage
+*   Data cleaning, transformation and linkage
+*   Social science techniques for small scale experimentation and co-design
 *   Ethical and legal aspects of data collection and publication
 *   Data visualisation
 *   Using data to persuade, to inform and to support decision-making